CodingAvenue/codestop-course-db-in-php/content/PHPDataObjects/DataObjects.q.md

 Which statements correctly describe the code on line 5 of `student.php`?

-- It connects to the postgreSQL database.
+- It connects to the PostgreSQL database.

 - It calls the `query()` method of the `$conn` object.